Ngala: Geology

 Ngala is situated in the east central area of the state.
 It is not far from the Chad Basin, which has been a structural depression since the Tertiary period.
-It is blessed with vast fertile lands of sandy-loam to clay soil types, where crops like wheat, rice, and vegetables are grown under irrigated conditions.
+It has vast fertile lands of sandy-loam to clay soil types, where crops like wheat, rice, and vegetables are grown under irrigated conditions.

 Vegetation and soil

-This local government area is blessed with a vast fertile land of sandy-loam to clay soil types, where crops like wheat, rice, and vegetables are grown under irrigated conditions.
+This local government area has a vast fertile land of sandy-loam to clay soil types, where crops like wheat, rice, and vegetables are grown under irrigated conditions.
 The land is characterized by a sandy flat plain land with scanty vegetation from the central to the northern part, while to the south the soil is sandy loam to heavy clay, with uneven topography characterized by sand dust.
 The vegetation is moderate.

-Land form, relief and drainage
+Land form, relief and natural resources

 The land in Ngala generally consists of plains which are covered by a superficial deposit of sand and clay.
 Rather there accumulation of sand due to the action of the prevailing winds in blowing the loose Sahara sand from the desert to fringe areas.
-The river Gnadda is the only river passing through the area.
-The rainfall obtained in Ngala is seasonal.
-The rainfall has it pick in the months of August and September.
+The river Elbeji is the only river passing through the area.
+Rainfall in Ngala is seasonal.
+It has it peak in the months of August and September.

 Mineral resources include clay and bentonite.

-Socioeconomic

-Almost eighty-five percent (85%) of the people of the study area are farmers, herdsmen and fishermen.
+Socio-economic life

 Agriculture is the pivot of the state's economy.
+Almost eighty-five percent (85%) of the people of the study area are farmers, herdsmen or fishermen.
 Ngala has enormous agricultural and livestock development potential and is a large livestock centre.
 Its major cash crops include: groundnut, cotton, cowpea.
 Other crops are wheat, rice, and watermelon.
 Some crops in Ngala are irrigated.

+Climate

+The average April temperature in Ngala is 106°F, while the lowest January temperature is 79°F, indicating a warm season.

 People

 The people in study area are largely Kanuri, Hausa/Fulani-speaking people.
-Most are farmers, while a few practice fishing activities.